-Ms. Lara Whitehouse is the Director of Bands at Highland Park Middle School and McCulloch Intermediate School and is in her seventh year of teaching in Highland Park ISD.
+Ms. Lara Whitehouse is the Director of Bands at Highland Park Middle School and McCulloch Intermediate School and is in her eighth year of teaching in Highland Park ISD.
 Ms. Whitehouse conducts the Honor Band, assists with the Symphonic and Jazz bands, teaches 6th grade beginner band classes and 5th grade band classes.

 Prior to Ms. Whitehouse’s appointment as head director, she was an assistant band director at MIS/HPMS.
 During Ms. Whitehouse’s time in this position the Symphonic Band earned unanimous 1st division ratings at UIL Concert and Sight-Reading Contest for the first time in the history of the ensemble.
 The band also received unanimous superior ratings at a variety of festivals and contests that they attended.
 In addition to teaching at MIS/HPMS, Ms. Whitehouse also assisted with the Highland Park High School “Highlander” Marching Band.
 Before joining the HPISD band staff, Ms. Whitehouse served on the band staff at Richardson High School.

 Ms. Whitehouse holds a Masters Degree in Educational Leadership and Policy Studies from the University of Texas at Arlington, and a Bachelors of Science in Music Education from Texas A&M University-Commerce.
 She also serves as a clinician for the UT-Arlington Drum Major Camp each summer.
 Her professional affiliations include the Texas Music Educators Association and the Texas Bandmasters Association.